-- Completely new fungicide active ingredients for the Australian turf market.
+- They often contain completely new fungicide active ingredients for the Australian turf market.
 This is the case with Lexicon Intrinsic and Clean Sweep Trio ;

-- Longevities of up to 28 days after application;
+- After applying they give longevities of up to 28 days;

 - They are very convenient to use.
 You handle one product rather than up to 4;

-- A reduced likelihood of disease resistance occurring and finally
+- There is less chance of resistance occurring and finally

 - Some of these can be legally used by home lawn owners.

-An increased spectrum of disease control using turf combination fungicides.
+An increase in the spectrum of disease control using turf combination fungicides.

 The increase in the effectiveness of a fungicide treatment is one of the major advantages of combination fungicides.
 To put it simply two or more active ingredients are more likely to kill the target pathogen than if you use them individually.
 That’s a key reason why these are such good brown patch fungicides.

-Once applied to turf, a fungicide is subjected to a number of forces that will remove or degrade the active ingredient.
+Once you apply these to turf, the fungicide is subjected to a number of forces that will remove or degrade the active ingredient.
 Rainfall, irrigation and mowing remove only a small amount of fungicide.
-Instead naturally occurring soil microorganisms that also inhabit thatch and leaf surfaces degrade the vast majority.
-Microbes rapidly attack pesticides and break them down into products useful for their own nutrition and growth.
-Also, chemicals that work by penetrating the leaf surface (aka systemics) aren’t safe from attack as turf responds to pesticide applications within their tissue by dispatching enzymes that neutralise these alien substances.
+Instead, soil microbes that inhabit thatch and leaf surfaces degrade them.
+These microbes attack turf chemicals and break them down into products they can use for their own nutrition and growth.
+Even chemicals that work by penetrating the leaf surface (aka systemic) aren’t safe from attack.
+Turf responds to these by dispatching enzymes that neutralise these substances.

 Completely new fungicide active ingredients for the Australian turf market.

 Turf combination fungices such as Indigo Clean Sweep Trio and Enclave (Adama) contain thiophanate-methyl.
-This is a new active in turf disease control that also delivers strong eradicant, curative & preventative performance.
+This is a new active in turf disease control that also delivers strong curative & preventative performance.
 It is also an excellent brown patch fungicide and so one of the best fungicides for lawns.
 Thiophanate-methyl is absorbed by the roots and leaves of turf and is a member of the benzimidazole group of fungicides.
 It is classified as being in FRAC Group 1 as it is a tubulin inhibitor fungicide.
 Its Mode of Action is the inhibition of microtubule assembly.
 Presentation on Clean Sweep Trio.